Wednesday, December 7, 2011

 My second block (the leaf) was much easier because my design had no curls.
 This time I cut away all of the background that printed in my proofs so I would have a clean design.
 It’s best to cut away more the closer you get to the edge of your block, so the edge is thinner than the area next to the image.
 Make sure you wash the ink off your block with soapy water after your are done printing or between colors.
 When storing your blocks make sure that nothing is touching the printing side that will leave an indentation and damage your image.
 These block are fragile.
 I use a layer of thick cardstock to protect mine.

 You can used water-based ink pads with these blocks, or roll ink on with a brayer.
-I will post a blog at a later date showing how to use a brayer with water-based relief inks.
 This is a great way to control your color and get an opaque, crisp and consistent print.

 Saturday, August 6, 2011